East Meadow Shopping Center

 Activities

 Eating is the prime-time activity at any dinner party, which is what makes dinner parties so delightful.
 You have a primary primal obligation to sit still and consume the free food that's been lovingly prepared for you, and second, that obligation takes the pressure off mixing and mingling from get-go to goodbye.
 But that doesn't mean the evening has to be strictly dinner and polite conversation.
-For example, you might throw murder mystery dinner, incorporate a wine-pairing lesson with each course or ask guests to go around the table sharing their own fantasy dinner party guest list.
+For example, you might throw a murder mystery dinner, incorporate a wine-pairing lesson with each course or ask guests to go around the table sharing their own fantasy dinner party guest list.

 Food